 Community Support for Newcomers

-The Multicultural Association of Fredericton is a key contact for newcomers that provides settlement help, employment services, language classes, and connections to community services.
+The Multicultural Association of Fredericton is a key contact for newcomers and provides settlement help, employment services, language classes, and connections to community services.
 Fredericton also has one of the most robust immigrant support systems in Atlantic Canada with programs and services to help you succeed.

 Managing your finances, savings, and investments is important to new immigrants in Canada.
-And newcomers to Fredericton have access to different banks, credit unions, and financial institutions.
+And newcomers to Fredericton have access to banks, credit unions, and financial institutions.

 Most banks have programs to help new immigrants open a bank account, get a credit card, mortgage, and get help with other financial products.
 Visit a local bank branch in person or online to get started.
 All banks require proof of residence before you open a bank account.